 Short Message Service (SMS) remains the only secure and reliable communication medium that connects all telecommunication operators globally.
-In 2019, the telecommunications industry in China sent a total of around 1,506 billion SMS,1 equivalent to a market size of RMB 39.2 billion (~\$5.85 billion), a year-on-year increase of 37.5% compared to 2018.2 The Company was responsible for 1.2 billion, or 0.08% of market share.
+In 2023, the telecommunications industry in China sent a total of around 1,869 billion SMS, equivalent to a market size of RMB 45 billion ( $\sim$ \$6.31 billion), a year-on-year decrease of 0.3% compared to 2022The Company was responsible for 697 million, or 0.037% of the market share for the fiscal year ended February 29, 2024.